(Walked on 13th March 2017 – 15 Miles + 3.5 getting lost)

 I tried to make repeated sense of the small map in my ‘book, but even by turning it upside down, I couldn’t make it match the landscape.
 I also ignored a massive clue.
 The big fail mark in the sky.

 But I hadn’t passed a sign directing me off this track, had I?
 No, I most certainly had not.
 I’m not a fool.

 I pressed on.

-I continued my Carry On Hopefully delusion for another half mile, still stubbornly believing that I must be right, that the guidebook must be wrong.
+I continued my Carry On Delusional for another half mile, still stubbornly believing that I must be right, that the guidebook must be wrong.

 Eventually, sheepishly, I asked two girls on horseback whether I was actually on The Ridgeway.
 They kindly told me no, and gave me a smile they might have saved for a befuddled care-home escapee.
 Laughing as if it didn’t really matter where I was, I swung about and retraced my steps.
 I acknowledged that I am indeed a fool when, almost two miles back, I found the missed fingerpost, partly shrouded by branches, pointing off to the right.